Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 7 Days a week

-Base Point Academy has several treatment facilities in the Dallas-Fort Worth area, including in Arlington, Forney, and McKinney, Texas.
-Each of these luxury facilities offers the same level of care from licensed mental health professionals whose focus is providing teenagers with the tools and resources they need to heal and support sustainable recovery from depression and other mental health conditions.
+Base Point Academy has treatment facilities in Arlington, Forney, Frisco, and McKinney, Texas.
+Each of these luxury dual diagnosis facilities offers the same level of care from licensed mental health professionals whose focus is on providing teenagers with the tools and resources they need to heal.

 BasePoint Academy Dallas Facility Locations Map